FullmetalDataScientist/Designing_UI_of_AAIC2022_Codes_for_MCI-RD/README.md

 # Designing_UI_of_AAIC_Codes_for_MCI-RD
-A User Interface designed based on the codes of AAIC Challenge using R's Shiny Library.
+A User Interface designed based on the codes of AAIC2022 Challenge using R's Shiny Library.
 The interactive webpage outputs of the apps were uploaded to RStudio's server and can be found at:

 https://fullmetaldatascientist.shinyapps.io/Descriptive_MCI_Users_Plot/